walexy/zoomguy-copy-01/src/pages/features.md

       **Security Analysis**

-      You may have heard about the recent trend of “Zoombombing” by unwelcome visitors and hackers.
-We review your options and settings to protect your meeting flow, content, invited guests, and most importantly, your reputation.
+      We review your settings to plan against “Zoom bombing” by unwelcome visitors and hackers, protecting your meeting flow, content, guests, and most importantly, your reputation.

       **Meeting planning**

-      Having a solid plan will set up your event for success.We consult with you one-on-one to understand your meeting purpose and intended takeaways to build an appropriate meeting flow.
-Our experienced staff can assist with content and flow.
+      We consult with you understand your company culture and intended takeaways to build an appropriate content and flow.

       **Live event support**

-      During your event, your Zoom consultant will provide real-time technical support for presenters and panelists, as well as other participants.
+      During your event, your Zoom Squad consultant will provide real-time technical support for presenters, panelists, and participants.

       **Virtual Meeting Rehearsal**

-      Prior to your event, we’ll schedule a virtual walk-through to test technology, transitions, and address questions to ensure the whole team feels prepared.
+      Prior to your event, we’ll schedule a virtual walk-through to test technology and transitions so the whole team feels prepared.

       **Pre-event “Green Room”**

-      As your event begins, your Zoom Squad host will ensure all presenters are logged in, welcomed, audio levels are checked, flow is set, and everyone is ready for a great meeting.
+      As your event begins, your Zoom Squad host will ensure all presenters are welcomed, audio levels are checked, flow is set, and everyone is ready for a great experience.

       **Full Event Moderation: Q&A, transitions, content sharing**